Split Keyboard with Trackpad: The Complete Guide

 The Dilemma MAX (56 keys) is the most beginner-friendly option — it keeps a full number row and familiar key positions, which shortens the adjustment period significantly.

-The Dilemma V3 is there for when you’re ready for a more compact setup.
+The Dilemma is there when you’re ready to go smaller.